AI

 Focus on organizational capability building systematically.
 The research is clear - while AI technology is necessary, it is not sufficient.
 You need a special mix of human and organizational resources to create AI capability that actually adds value and differentiates you from competitors.

 Address the talent gap honestly.
 Mid-market companies cannot compete with tech giants on AI talent acquisition.
 What works?
-Data suggests 56% of people identifying as AI experts report no formal training.
+SHRM data shows only one-third of employees received any AI training in the past year.
+The number of workers requiring AI fluency grew 7x in two years - from 1 million to 7 million.
 The opportunity?
 Internal capability development beats trying to hire mythical AI unicorns.

 Build the support infrastructure before scaling.
 Not just technology infrastructure - organizational infrastructure.
 Clear governance, defined escalation paths, established exception handling, systematic measurement.
+Gartner found 80% of large organizations claim AI governance initiatives, but fewer than half demonstrate measurable maturity.
 Without these foundations, scaling AI is impossible regardless of tool sophistication.

 Create real integration across application boundaries.
 The power of AI maturity is not in isolated tools but in orchestration.
 One system informs another, which triggers a third, with AI handling routine paths and humans managing exceptions.
 This takes architectural thinking, not just tool deployment.